fishcus/KAP-manual/en/integration/powerbi.en.md

 2. In the pop-up window, type the required database information, and select **DirectQuery** as Data Connectivity mode.

-     > Note: do not input http:// in the server.
-You may need to add port number 443 and https:// in the server, if the KAP is deployed on Azure.
+     > Note: If your KAP is deployed on Azure, please add **https://** in server url and input 443 as PORT number

      ![Data Connectivity mode: DirectQuery](images/powerbi/Picture6.png)